csymapp/csycms-learn/01.basics/02.Requirements/docs.md

 * Nginx.
 This is the server we would recommend as it utilizes system resources more efficiently than apache.

 ## Nodejs
-You will require to set up nodejs to run csycms.
-Please [check this page](https://joshtronic.com/2018/05/07/how-to-install-the-latest-version-of-nodejs-8-on-ubuntu-1804-lts/) for how to do this in linux.
+You will need to install nodejs in your server.
+If you experience any problems with this, you can see [how to install nodejs](https://joshtronic.com/2018/05/07/how-to-install-the-latest-version-of-nodejs-8-on-ubuntu-1804-lts/).

+Supported Node Versions:
+- v10.x.x
+- v8.x.x

-## Server configuration
+## Domain Name
-If you are using an Ubuntu 16.04 server (or any other), then you may need to check that you have killall working.
-Otherwise CSYCMS will not be able to content the auto-update scripts.
-If it is not, then you can check for how to [fix killall-command-not-found](https://bytefreaks.net/gnulinux/bash/bash-killall-command-not-found-a-solution)
+Although this is optional, it is good if have a domain name of your own so you can use it instead of the IP of your server.

 ## SSH Keys
 If you use a private repo for your site content, then you will need to set-up the ssh keys for accessing the private repo.
 [See how you can create one](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)